bhavyangupta/ros-april-tag-mod/README.md

 =========
 This is a modified version of the original april_tag rosnode developed by palash : https://github.com/light-swarm/april_tag.
-Following changes have been made:
+Following changes have been made :
 1. Changed message structure.
 See "Output" below.
 2. Messages are now published even if no tags are detected.
 3. Default april tag size changed.